Preparing our gardens for winter

 Our yards can become havens for creatures, large and small, depending on what we plant in them and how we tend to our cultivated spaces.

-Leave fallen leaves especially of native trees such as maples, oaks, cherry and Virginia creeper which will enrich the soil as they decompose, helping support a living network of micro-organisms.
+Fallen leaves require some work.
+Leaves, especially of native trees such as maples, oaks, cherry, and virginia creeper, will enrich the soil as they decompose, helping support a living network of micro-organisms.
+But…

-Leave dried flowers and grass stalks as natural bird feeders that add visual interest to your winter garden and create habitat for beneficial insects and critters.
+Leave dried flowers and grass stalks for visual interest to your winter garden that also creates habitat for some bees and insects and provides winter food in the form of seed heads for birds.

-Mulch or leave a thick layer of leaves and twigs to create an insulating blanket that protects the roots of perennials.
+Mulched leaves provide an insulating blanket that protects the roots of perennials.

 - TIP – Don’t be tempted to add other organic matter such as grass clippings, prunings or compost – it will drastically decrease the quality of this cozy habitat.